COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: COFFEE

-where $\mathcal L_{all} = \mathcal L_{gen}(G_\theta(u,i\vert A=a), e) + \lambda_D\log (D(r_u,a))$ in \cref{eq:discloss}, denote all other losses except for the CF constraint, and $\lambda$ is a hyper-parameter for fairness-performance trade-off.
-However, standard gradient methods can not be directly derived and applied to optimize this constraint---the explanations are discretely sampled from the generator, the quality function $Q$ is an oracle function.
-Instead, we consider policy learning for optimization, where the explanation distribution imposed by the generator is considered as the policy for explanation generation, and the sampled explanations are actions.
-We then derive the policy gradients on the generator's parameters based on carefully designed rewards of sampled explanations for optimizing CF. Concretely, for estimating the expectations in the regularization, we need to sample $N$ explanations and calculate the average quality for explanations sampled in both the real-world and the counterfactual world.
-Denote the regularization term as $\mathcal L_{fair}$, the expectations in the regularization can be decomposed as
+However, standard gradient methods cannot be directly applied to optimize the constraint: explanations are discretely sampled from the generator, and $Q$ is an oracle.
+Instead, we consider policy learning for fairness optimization, where the explanation distribution imposed by the generator is considered as the policy for explanation generation, and sampled explanations are actions.
+Concretely, for estimating the expectations in the regularization, we sample $N$ explanations and calculate the average quality of explanations sampled in both the real-world and the counterfactual world.
+Denote the regularization term as $\mathcal L_{fair}$, the expectations in the regularization can be estimated as: